isomerpages/mci-m3-old/media-centre/speeches-and-press-releases/_posts/2022-03-10-COS-2022-speech-2-min-mas.md

 ---
 layout: post
-title:  Committee Of Supply Debates 2022 Speeech By Minister In The Prime Minsiter's Office, Second Minister Of Education And Foreign Affairs Dr Maliki Osman On 10 March 2022
+title:  Committee Of Supply Debates 2022 Speech By Minister In The Prime Minsiter's Office, Second Minister Of Education And Foreign Affairs Dr Maliki Osman On 10 March 2022
 date:   2022-03-10
 permalink: /media-centre/speeches-and-press-releases/cos-2022-speeech-2
 ---